 K.S.A.
 65-527.
-Child care programs in recreation centers and schools; licensing of.
+Drop-in programs and school-age programs in schools and public recreation centers; licensing of.

-- (a) As used in this section: - (1) "Child care program" means a day care center, group day care home or day care home. - (2) "Recreation center" means any building used by a political or taxing subdivision of this state, or by an agency thereof, for recreation programs which serve children who are 16 years of age or younger. - (3) "School" means any building used by a unified school district or an accredited nonpublic school for student instruction or attendance of pupils enrolled in kindergarten or any of the grades 1 through 6. - (b) No license for a child care program for school age children shall be denied on the basis that the building does not meet requirements for licensure if the building: - (1) Is a recreation center or school; - (2) complies, during all hours of operation of the child care program, with the Kansas fire prevention code or a building code compliance with which is by law deemed to be compliance with the Kansas fire prevention code;

-- (3) subject to subsection (c), complies, during all hours of operation of the child care program, with all local building code provisions that apply to recreation centers, if the building is a recreation center, or schools, if the building is a school; and - (4) as a recreation center or school, is used by school age children and the same age children are cared for in the child care program. - (c) In the case of an inconsistency in standards with which a building is required to comply pursuant to subsections (b)(2) and (b)(3), the standards provided by subsection (b)(2) shall control.
+- (a) As used in this section: - (1) "Drop-in program" means a child care facility that is not located in an individual's residence, that serves exclusively school-age children and youth and where the operator permits children and youth to arrive at and depart from the program at the child or youth's own volition at unscheduled times. - (2) "Public recreation center" means any building used by a political or taxing subdivision of this state, or by an agency of such subdivision, for recreation programs that serve children who are less than 18 years of age.

+- (3) "School" means any building used for instruction of students enrolled in kindergarten or any of the grades one through 12 by a school district or an accredited nonpublic school. - (4) "School-age program" means a child care facility that serves exclusively school-age children and youth but does not include a drop-in program. - (b) No license for a drop-in program or school-age program shall be denied, suspended or revoked on the basis that the building does not meet requirements for licensure if the building: - (1) Is a public recreation center or school and is used by school-age children and youth the same age as children and youth cared for in the drop-in program or school-age program; - (2) complies, during all hours of operation of the drop-in program or school-age program, with the Kansas fire prevention code or a building code that is by law deemed to comply with the Kansas fire prevention code; and - (3) complies, except as provided in subsection (c), during all hours of operation of the drop-in program or school-age program, with all local building code provisions that apply to recreation centers, if the building is a public recreation center, or schools, if the building is a school. - (c) If the standards that a building is required to comply with pursuant to subsections (b)(2) and (b)(3) conflict or are otherwise inconsistent, then the standards provided by subsection (b)(2) shall control. - (d) No license for a drop-in program or school-age program that operates in accordance with subsection (b)(1) shall be denied, suspended or revoked based on an environmental deficiency if: - (1) The environmental deficiency does not pose an imminent risk to children and youth; - (2) the environmental deficiency is outside the applicant's or licensee's immediate authority to correct; and - (3) the applicant or licensee has notified the public recreation center or school of the environmental deficiency.

+History: L. 1992, ch.
+125, § 1; L. 2018, ch.
+30, § 1; July 1.